-The kitchen is where students will find Practical Life materials.
-What was once the living room now serves as the Language and Science areas.
-Two former bedrooms serve as the Geography and Art rooms.
-The basement provides ample space for Math and Sensorial materials as well as the large group meetings, which are held each morning and afternoon.
-Additionally, all rooms, including the basement, have multiple windows that provide natural light throughout the school.
+The kitchen area is where students engage with Practical Life materials.
+What was once the living room is now the Language and Science space.
+Two former bedrooms have been transformed into Geography and Art rooms.
+The basement offers ample space for Math and Sensorial materials, as well as large group meetings, held each morning and afternoon.
+All rooms, including the basement, are filled with natural light from multiple windows, creating a bright and inviting atmosphere throughout the school.

-During the school day, children are able to move freely throughout the building during the extended work period, providing opportunities for each student to make independent decisions, explore, and discover.
-The child’s interest and curiosity shape his or her choices, fostering a love of learning and sense of wonder.
-Teachers act as gentle guides and facilitate the child’s development of a sense of inner discipline, self-assurance and a love of learning.
+During the school day, children have the freedom to move throughout the building during the extended work period.
+This flexibility allows each student to make independent choices, explore areas of interest, and discover new ideas at their own pace.
+Their curiosity shapes their learning, fostering a love of discovery and a sense of wonder.
+Teachers act as gentle guides, helping students develop inner discipline, self-confidence, and a lifelong passion for learning.

 Please read below for a brief description of each curriculum area: